Harry-Yates/Harry-Yates/README.md

 San José 20° ☁️ · Stockholm -3° ☀️

 # 20°
-☁️ **This evening, partly cloudy with scattered cloud cover.
-Golden hour for ~15 mins.**
+☁️ **This evening, partly cloudy with scattered cloud cover, sunrise at 5:51 AM.**

 **↑** 24° **↓** 17° · Tomorrow: 🌧️ 26°
 Week: ▃▆▁▁▅▅█ (20° to 28°)